History of Thailand in Timeline

 After World War II ended in 1945, Thailand signed formal agreements to end the state of war with the Allies.

-In June 1946, King Ananda Mahidol was found dead under mysterious circumstances, and his younger brother Bhumibol Adulyadej ascended to the throne.
+In June 1946, young King Ananda was found dead under mysterious circumstances, leading to his brother Bhumibol Adulyadej ascending to the throne.

 Between 1946 and the 1980s, military and bureaucratic aristocrats fully controlled political parties in Thailand.